Resources & Publications

 Haak, Fabian; Schaer, Philipp

-Auditing Search Query Suggestion Bias Through Recursive Algorithm Interrogation Inproceedings
+Auditing Search Query Suggestion Bias Through Recursive Algorithm Interrogation Proceedings Article

 In: WebSci '22: 14th ACM Web Science Conference 2022, ACM, 2022.